 Chocolate is toxic to dogs, even if the sweet-toothed pups don’t understand this.
 Sadly it can be perilous when even the smallest amount is ingested.

 The cocoa bean plant contains a poisonous chemical called Theobromine.
-This toxin is a naturally occurring stimulant that has dangerous effects on the central nervous system and the heart of dogs.
+This toxin is a naturally occurring stimulant that has dangerous effects on dogs’ central nervous system and the heart.
 Therefore you are essentially putting their systems in a state of panic.